A Guide To Brutalist London

 The Standard

-Built in 1974 by architect Shawn Hausman, the Brutalist façade of The Standard hotel stands as a stark contrast to the Neo-Gothic red brick of St Pancras which it faces.
-The first European outpost of the trendy boutique brand, The Standard quickly established itself as one of London’s hottest new hotels, with a sleek bar space, three restaurants and a distinctly retro, ’70s-inspired aesthetic which pairs perfectly with the building’s heritage.
+Built in 1974 by architect Shawn Hausman and previously home to the Camden Town Hall Annex, the brutalist façade of The Standard hotel stands as a stark contrast to the neo-gothic red brick of St Pancras across the road.
+The first European outpost of the trendy boutique brand, The Standard quickly established itself as one of London’s hottest hotels, with a sleek bar space, three restaurants and a distinctly retro, ’70s-inspired aesthetic which pairs perfectly with the building’s heritage.

 FIND IT: 10 Argyle St, London WC1H 8EG. standardhotels.com